International Human Rights Law LLM

 Course overview

-This advanced course in human rights taught by international experts offers a unique and distinctive focus on the theories and practice of rights, producing a vibrant environment for exploring this significant area of law and policy.
+Taught by experts, this advanced course in international human rights law offers a unique and distinctive focus on the theories and practice of rights worldwide, producing a vibrant environment for exploring this significant area of law and policy.

-This programme will give you advanced knowledge, greater understanding and critical insights into current systems of human rights legal protection and human rights debates.
+This course will provide you with advanced knowledge, greater understanding and critical insights into current systems of human rights legal protection and the most pressing human rights debates.

-You’ll explore different domestic, regional and international human rights legal systems to analyse how rights have been legalised, developed and enforced through the theory and practice of human rights.
+You’ll explore domestic, regional, and international human rights legal systems to analyse how rights have been legalised, developed and enforced.
+You’ll consider key critiques of the theory and practice of human rights.

-You’ll investigate the law relating to the protection of life and human dignity, freedom from torture and other ill-treatment, freedom of expression, and human rights with regard to media organisations, terrorism, health care, the family and disabled people.
+You’ll investigate the law relating to the protection of life and human dignity, freedom from torture and other ill-treatment, freedom of expression, and human rights relating to media organisations, poverty, terrorism, health care, children and the family, and disabled people.

 You’ll benefit from the expertise of leading academics in a stimulating research environment.
 Our research groups include: